|Oracle® Database Client Quick Installation Guide

 Oracle Universal Installer performs checks your system to verify that it meets the listed operating system package requirements.
 To ensure that these checks complete successfully, verify the requirements before you start Oracle Universal Installer.

-The following Oracle Solaris kernels and packages listed in this section are supported on SPARC 64-bit systems for Oracle Database and Oracle Grid Infrastructure 12c:
+The following Oracle Solaris kernels and packages listed are supported on x86-64 (64-bit) systems for Oracle Database Client 12c:

 Use the following information to check supported Oracle Solaris 11 releases: